eli173/LinkSanitizer/README.md

 simple string transformations on the `Uri`s or make simple HTTP requests.
 Both of these are done in existing subclasses, so take a peek for inspiration.

-Once you've made your subclass, all you have to do is insert it into the processing queue.
+Once you've made your subclass, all you have to do is pick an identifying `classString` and insert your class into the processing queue.
 At the moment, you'll have to find this queue in the `SanitizeActivity.kt` file, sandwiched between the `FirstHandler` and the `FinalHandler`.
 Just place your class in a variable between those,